sccn/sccn.github.io/tutorials/11_Scripting/command_line_study_functions.md

 All STUDY plotting functions are able to return plotted results.
-After plotting STUDY results, look into the EEGLAB history (<i>eegh</i> from the Matlab command line) to see which STUDY function was called, then look at the help of this function.
+After plotting STUDY results, look into the EEGLAB history (<i>eegh</i> from the MATLAB command line) to see which STUDY function was called, then look at the help of this function.
 It is usually possible to add additional parameters.